jpverkamp/blog/content/programming/advent-of-code/2021/2021-12-17-pew-pewinator.md

     # 2: between the zones
     # 3: second impact zone
     # 4: done scanning

+    # Later thoughts:
+    # Apparently there are 6 blocks of solutions total...

     for offset in itertools.count(1):
         logging.info(f'all_impacts({target=}), {offset=}, {phase=}')